SAP/vscode-webview-rpc-lib/README.md

 rpc.registerMethod({func: add});
 ```
 ### Usage
 To invoke a method use the *invoke* method on the rpc instance.
-You can pass a callback that will be invoked once the repsonse recieved.\
+You can pass a callback that will be invoked once the response received.\
 ***For version < 1.x*** :
 ```js
 rpc.invoke("add", [1,2]).then((response)=>{